Lucas Pinheiro Braathen: Career

-Pinheiro Braathen recorded his first victory (and podium) in October 2020 at the season opener, a giant slalom in Sölden.
+Pinheiro Braathen recorded his first victory (and podium) in October 2020 at the opener of the 2020–21 season, a giant slalom in Sölden.
 In 2022, he won his first slalom at the Lauberhorn race in Wengen, going from 29th place after the first run to first place after the second run, the largest jump to victory at that time.